JonathanMEdwards/subtext10/doc/language.md

 0
 increment = do{+ 1}
 ```
 Here the 0 preceding the definition of `increment` serves as the default input value to the program.
-When `increment` is called, the actual input value will be inserted as the first item.
-This abbreviation is especially convenient with sequential programs, like `find`, that automatically supply a default input value, saving the duplication of specifying it explicitly.
+When `increment` is called, the previous value will be inserted as the first item.
+This abbreviation is especially convenient with sequential programs, like `find`, that automatically supply a default previous value, saving the duplication of specifying it explicitly.

 There is another abbreviation for defining programs.
 For example,
 ```
 increment2 = 0 + 1

 ```
-can be called like the previous example.
+can be called like the prior example.
 Note this is equivalent to:
 ```
 increment2 = do {
   0